 |Team||Scuderia Toro Rosso|

-The Toro Rosso team initially was created in 2006 by the acquisition of the former Minardi F1 team by Red Bull magnate Dietrich Mateschitz to create a “young driver” team, to provide winning talent for Red Bull Racing.
-The effectiveness of that strategy can perhaps be proved by one man; Sebastian Vettel won his first Grand Prix with Toro Rosso back in 2008.
-Five years later, the German had four world titles to his name.
+The Toro Rosso team was initially created in 2006 by the acquisition of the former Minardi F1 team by Red Bull magnate Dietrich Mateschitz to develop a “young driver” team, to provide winning talent for Red Bull Racing.